Healthplan Spain

 Health Tips

 Bloating, food sensitivities, brain fog, skin flare-ups—sound familiar?
 It could be leaky gut.
-This condition messes with digestion, immunity, and energy levels.
-Here's what causes it, how it affects the body, and what actually helps.
+This condition affects how well you digest food, how your immune system behaves, and how much energy you have each day.
+Here’s what causes it, how it affects the body, and what actually helps.

 Leaky gut syndrome happens when the lining of your intestines becomes too porous.
 Tiny gaps open up between the cells of the gut wall, letting toxins, bacteria, and undigested food slip into the bloodstream.
 The immune system reacts, triggering inflammation and a whole bunch of symptoms.